 - A safe clearance between the tank and the active part may be compromised;

 - The unintentional grounding of core or core frame that can cause gassing during operation.

-Apart from physical damage, incorrect packing and certain transportation procedures can cause other types of damage, namely contamination of oil or of the insulation of the windings with water, moisture, dust, and other contaminants.
+Apart from physical damage, incorrect packing and specific transportation procedures can cause other types of damage, namely the contamination of oil or the insulation of the windings with water, moisture, dust, and other contaminants.
 These contaminations will result in premature aging of insulation materials, meaning that their dielectric strength will be reduced with the corresponding decrease of the useful life of the transformer and/or severe failures.

 In order to investigate whether transformers have been subjected to excessive mechanical impacts, it is recommended to use impact (or shock) recorders during

 transformer transportation to evaluate the magnitude of these mechanical shocks (Figure 2).

 Tests for detecting mechanical damages